antonkoetzler/nvim-config/README.md

 ## Installation

 1. Clone the repo into `~/.config` (Linux) or `C:\Users\<Username>\AppData\Local` (Windows);
-1. Make sure you have Go, Lua, Node, & Ripgrep installed.
+1. Make sure you have Go, Lua, Node, & Ripgrep installed;
+1. Install `markdownlint` & `markdownlint-cli2`;

 ## How do do various things with my config